 Taking in a gorgeous scenic view from Caroline and Brooke's hospice journey yesterday.

 As I write, it's Wednesday morning and suddenly it feels like our time at Tenwek is coming to a close.
 This afternoon, we have plans to visit a local children's home and tomorrow, the entire day will be spent traveling to/from Narok to the Nasaruni Academy for Girls, which Melissa's 6th graders this past year worked to raise funds for through their H2O Water Walk, which will help to provide clean water, sanitary latrines and hand washing/hygiene stations.
 Then Friday morning, we will say our goodbyes and head off to safari!
+Please pray for the health and well-being of our team, that we would continue to be a blessing to all we encounter and that we would be strengthened by the Holy Spirit in our inner beings to finish well.

 Our first Sunday, we attended Bethesda African Gospel Church, which is Tenwek's local church.
 This Sunday we had the opportunity to attend a "village church," Kapsimbiri, also in the AGC denomination, and in coordination with Tabitha Ministries to attend a cow dedication for one of that church's members.
 If you'll recall from the house mudding blog post, Tabitha Ministries is a women's Bible study which coordinates compassionate outreaches through local churches--mud houses, gift cows and seed/fertilizer for needy women and families.
 So we made our way to the village church, the route to which was possibly the worst specimen of roadway yet on the trip.
 Hang on, Sloopy!
 Our driver said it was a shortcut, which he followed with the life advice of, "And shortcuts are always the most dangerous!"